-- 1) It is our understanding that this product was applied to extend the life of the pavement for another several years and at some point in the future the Town of Pomfret has intentions to resurface the road.
-If the road were resurfaced in the typical manner where the top course was milled there would be a concern for PAH mobilization at that time.
-Milling is a dust generating operation and as discussed, the mechanism for transport of PAH's into the environment is typically by dust and sediment transport.
-If new paving is the future goal for the Town of Pomfret, we would recommend an overlay on top of the existing pavement, adjustment of the existing drainage structures, and installation of new curbing to avoid the potential for dust generation. - 2) With regard to the health implications from the volatilization of the product, the Town could consider having some air quality testing conducted.
-However, extracting or detecting volatile PAH's in air may present problems as some PAHs are known to be susceptible to oxidation by ozone and other oxidants present in the air which may produce skewed results from the collection process10.
-Killingly Engineering is not qualified to conduct monitoring or to specify methodology; a qualified consultant such as Mystic Air Quality does have the capability to provide air monitoring if the Town feels it is necessary to do so. - 3) Our biggest concern with the application of the product is the evidence of overspray onto and possibly into some of the catch basins throughout the project limits.
-KEA noted that ALL catch basin grates and some of the throats were coated with the products (see photos 4 & 5) but acknowledge that most were coated by roller after the initial spray coat was applied.
+- 1) If the road were resurfaced in the typical manner where the top course was milled there would be a concern for PAH mobilization at that time.
+Milling is a dust generating operation and as discussed, the mechanism for transport of PAHø into the environment is typically by dust and sediment transport.
+If new paving is the future goal for the Town of Pomfret, we would recommend an overlay on top of the existing pavement, adjustment (or replacement) of the existing drainage structures, and installation of new curbing to avoid the potential for dust generation.
+It is important to note that with an overlay of pavement, there will still be product on the frames and grates of the drainage structures and on the existing curbing. - 2) With regard to the health implications from the volatilization of the product, the Town could consider having some air quality testing conducted.
+However, extracting or detecting volatile PAHøs in air may present problems as some PAHs are known to be susceptible to oxidation by ozone and other oxidants present in the air which may produce skewed results from the collection process10.
+Killingly Engineering is not qualified to conduct monitoring or to specify methodology; a qualified consultant such as Mystic Air Quality does have the capability to provide air monitoring if the Town feels it is necessary to do so. - 3) There is the evidence of overspray onto and possibly into some of the catch basins throughout the project limits.
+KEA noted that ALL catch basin grates and some of the throats were coated with the products (see photos 4 & 5).
 Although the product does appear to be well adhered to throats of the basins, overspray into the basins through the grates of these few could potentially have resulted in the deposition of some product into the sediment on the bottoms of the basins.
-At the average application rate applied for this project of 0.0618 gallons per square yard multiplied by the open area of the grate (0.56 square yards per grate) times 5 grates, the maximum potential of overspray into the basins would be approximately 0.17 gallons total for the entire project.
+At the average application rate applied for this project of 0.0618 gallons per square yard multiplied by the open area of the grate (0.56 square yards per grate) times 5 grates, the potential of overspray into the basins would be approximately 0.17 gallons total for the entire project.
 Catch basins were dry at the time of each inspection but all were noted to contain sediment, some up to the flow lines of the outlet pipes.
-Overspray into the throats of the basins was noted in several (4 or 5) structures prior to installing protective fabric beneath the grates; this was condition was acknowledged Surtreat Technologies.
-Product on the remaining structures was applied by roller after installing fabric beneath the catch basin grates.

-4) If transport of the product into the drainage system remains a concern, we would recommend sampling each of the overspray basins for evidence of PAH presence.
+The overspray into the throats of the basins noted in several (4 or 5) structures was the result of not installing protective fabric beneath the grates prior to spraying; this was condition was acknowledged Surtreat Technologies.
+Product on the remaining structures was applied by roller, reportedly after installing fabric beneath the catch basin grates.
+If this were not the case; the overspray for all basins could have potentially resulted in over 0.8 gallons total. - 4) If transport of the product into the drainage system remains a concern, we would recommend sampling each of the overspray basins for evidence of PAH presence.
 A control sample should also be obtained from a catch basin outside of the PDC treatment area and analyzed for existing background levels.
-If the basins are cleaned prior to analysis, the sediment should be stockpiled, covered and surrounded by silt fence or staked haybales to prevent stormwater run on or runoff until testing results have been verified.
+If the basins are cleaned prior to analysis, the sediment should be stockpiled, covered and surrounded by silt fence or staked haybales to prevent stormwater run on or runoff until testing results have been verified. - 5) During winter activities of snow removal and sanding, there is concern for potential frictional displacement of PDC.
+Locations where snow is stockpiled would be particularly susceptible for concentrated deposition if it were to occur.
+Sampling and analysis of sands in these areas should be evaluated after stockpiled snow has melted.